jnozzi/cocoadev.com/markdown/BaSIC.md

 *
-General/REALBasic has a lot of plugins to wrap Cocoa
+REALBasic has a lot of plugins to wrap Cocoa
 *
-General/CocoaBasic was started to directly use access/use Cocoa (and frameworks) by a BASIC Dialect
+CocoaBasic was started to directly use access/use Cocoa (and frameworks) by a BASIC Dialect

 e.g.